Mansour bin Zayed Al Nahyan: Political career

-In 1997, Mansour was appointed chairman of the presidential office, at which time his father Sheikh Zayed was the president of the UAE.
-After the death of his father, he was appointed by his eldest half brother, Khalifa II, as the first minister of presidential affairs of the United Arab Emirates, following a merger of the presidential office and presidential court.
-He also served in a number of positions in Abu Dhabi to support his brother, Crown Prince Mohammed bin Zayed Al Nahyan.
+In 1997, Sheikh Mansour was appointed chairman of the presidential office, at which time his father Sheikh Zayed was the president of the UAE.
+After the death of his father, he was appointed by his eldest half-brother, Sheikh Khalifa bin Zayed Al Nahyan, as the first minister of presidential affairs of the United Arab Emirates, following a merger of the presidential office and presidential court.
+He also served in a number of positions in Abu Dhabi to support his brother, Sheikh Mohammed bin Zayed Al Nahyan, who was still the Crown Prince at the time.

 He was appointed chairman of the ministerial council for services (now Ministerial Development Council).
 Since 2000 he chaired National Center for Documentation and Research.
-In 2004 reshuffle, he became minister for presidential affairs.
-In 2005, he became the deputy chairman of the Abu Dhabi education council (ADEC), chairman of the Emirates Foundation, Abu Dhabi Food Control Authority, and Abu Dhabi Fund for Development.
+In the 2004 reshuffle, he became minister for presidential affairs.
+In 2005, he became the deputy chairman of the Abu Dhabi Education Council (ADEC), chairman of the Emirates Foundation, Abu Dhabi Food Control Authority, and Abu Dhabi Fund for Development.
 In 2006, he was named the chairman of the Abu Dhabi Judicial Department.
 In 2007, he was appointed chairman of Khalifa bin Zayed Charity Foundation.

 Mansour served as the chairman of First Gulf Bank until 2006, and as a member of the board of trustees of the Zayed charitable and humanitarian foundation.
-Mansour has established scholarship programs for U.A.E students to study abroad.
+Mansour has established scholarship programs for UAE students to study abroad.
 He is also chairman of the Emirates horse racing authority (EHRA).
 On 11 May 2009, he was appointed deputy prime minister, retaining his cabinet post of minister of presidential affairs.
+On 29 March 2023, with the approval of the UAE Federal Supreme Council, the UAE president Sheikh Mohamed bin Zayed Al Nahyan issued a resolution, appointing Mansour as the country's second vice president, to serve alongside Sheikh Mohammed bin Rashid Al Maktoum, vice president and prime minister of the UAE and ruler of Dubai.

+In October 2022, whilst Mansour's tenure as deputy prime minister, he was accused of helping Roman Abramovich and other wealthy Russian oligarchs evade sanctions during the 2022 Russian invasion of Ukraine.
+He was described as being "central" to the flow of sanctioned Russian assets to the UAE.